invertedv/df/docs/getting_started.md

     length 1           length 1              length 1
     2000               499.501               1000

-To produce the next set of values, we must group by age and dt and--to calculate item 3c--also just by dt (to get the monthly total balance) to calculate item 3c.
+To produce the next set of values in item 3, we must group by age and dt.
+To calculate the last value of item 3, we must also group by dt only.
+Grouping by dt will give us the total balance by month.

 	var (
 		dfSumm d.DF
 		e4     error
 	)
 	// This creates a new dataframe grouping on age.
 For each age & dt combination, three fields are calculated:
-	//  1. mb is the average balance within the age & dt.
+	//  - mb is the average balance within the age & dt.
-	//  2. pAge is the percentage of the total balance in the file that has this age & dt value.
+	//  - dq is the percentage of balances at this age & dt that have status == 'D'.
-	//  3. dq is the percentage of balances at this age & dt that have status == 'D'. if dfSumm, e4 = df.By("age,dt", "mb := mean(bal)", "dq := 100.0 * sum(if(status=='D', bal, 0.0))/ sum(bal)", "balAgeDt := sum(bal)"); e4 != nil {
+	//  - balAgeDt is the total balance at each age and dt value. if dfSumm, e4 = df.By("age,dt", "mb := mean(bal)", "dq := 100.0 * sum(if(status=='D', bal, 0.0))/ sum(bal)", "balAgeDt := sum(bal)"); e4 != nil {
 		panic(e4)
 	}